practicalli/clojure/testing/unit-testing/index.md

 The CLI approach is also more robust for longer running tests than running within an editor.

+> ####HINT::Avoid stale tests
+> Running tests via a command line test runner will never experience stale tests, as long as all relevant changes are saved to the source code files.

 ## Project structure with tests
-By convention, separate `src` and `test` directories are used to hold the source code and the code that tests that source code.

-For each source code file in `src` there should be a corresponding file in test with the same name and `_test` postfix.
+For each source code file in `src` there should be a corresponding file in `test` directory with the same name and `_test` postfix.

 For example, code to test the `src/codewars/rock_paper_scissors.clj` is saved in the file `src/codewars/rock_paper_scissors_test.clj` file.